 Investigations and all ensuing legal actions beyond origin and cause determination are the responsibility of the jurisdictional agency.
-Jurisdictional Agencies may request investigation support from the protecting agency subject to resource availability and appropriate regulations and agency limitations.
+Jurisdictional agencies may request investigation support from the protecting agency subject to resource availability and appropriate regulations and agency limitations.
 When incidents impact multiple agencies lands, collections will be pursued jointly and cooperatively by each affected agency to the extent practical.
-Fires on State of Alaska lands under AFS protection that require an investigation will be performed by DNR Fire Investigators.
-Fires on federal lands are to be performed by Federal LEO certified Fire Investigators.
+Additional requirements may apply for some agencies, but all investigations will be performed by a qualified Wildland Fire Investigator (INVF).
+BLM strongly recommends that fire investigations on BLM lands be performed by INVFs that are federal employees, and that all criminal investigations are performed by Federal Law Enforcement Officers with INVF qualifications (H9238-1, BLM Fire Trespass Handbook).